Skip to navigation Skip to content

 • their only qualifying activity was JSP, YA (job seeker) or PP and that payment was suspended/cancelled

-If a customer is in receipt of PP, JSP or YA (job seeker) again with mutual obligations, and they want to reclaim MOB:
+If a customer is in receipt of JSP or YA (job seeker) or PP, and has mutual obligations, and they want to reclaim MOB:

 • check the MOB cancellation DOC, and